hyperlambda/hyperlambda.github.io/posts/2015-08-25-eventflow-cqrs-es-in-scala.md

 )
 ````

 The above example defines two flows.
-The first of them sets a command handler to allow a counter being created and is finished once the created event is emitted.
+The first of them sets a command handler to allow a counter being created.
+It also sets an event listener to wait for the `Created` event, as this makes the flow active until such event is emitted.
+Once the `Created` event is emitted, the event handler returns without continuation and the flow terminates.

 The second flow starts with no defined handler.
 First, it waits for the aggregate to be created.
 Once that happens, it passes the execution to the counter logic.
-The aggregateLogic also constitutes the aggregate root, that is refernced by the outside world by the counter's id.
+The aggregateLogic is also the aggregate root, that is referenced by the outside world by the counter's id.

 Note, while the purpose of the example above was to show the usage of several flows for an aggregate, it could also be refactored to one flow.
 The switch to the counter logic could have been set in the first flow, just after the aggregate creation event is received.